KevinWestNYC/KevinWestNYC/README.md

 - ❤️ I love mindfulness, nature, travel, improv, athletics/fitness, technology, my wife, and our two cats.
 - 🌱 I’m currently working for Nifty Art Collective, a Web3 startup, on front-end React components, some of which that interact with the blockchain.
 - 💞️ I’m looking to collaborate on engaging projects with interesting people.
-- 📫 How to reach me: email: kevinwestNYC@gmail.com
+- 📫 How to reach me: kevinwestNYC@gmail.com
 - 💻 www.KevinWestNYC.com
 - 📍 Brooklyn, NY
 <!---